academe/SagePay-Integration/README.md

 // or guzzlehttp/psr7 from v1.3
 $psr7_ServerRequest = \GuzzleHttp\Psr7\ServerRequest::fromGlobals();
 // or if using a framework that supplies a PSR-7 server request, just use that.

+// isRequest() is just a sanity check before diving in with assumptions about the
+// incoming request.

 if (ServerRequest\Secure3DAcs::isRequest($psr7_ServerRequest->getBody()))
     // Yeah, we got a 3d Secure server request coming at us.
 Process it here.